seL4/docs/projects/camkes/index.md

       glue code to build a complete, bootable, system image
 - full integration in the seL4 environment and build system

-## Get Camkes
+## Get CAmkES

-- Make sure that you already have the tools to [build seL4 and Camkes](/Resources#setting-up-your-machine).
+- Make sure that you already have the tools to [build seL4 and CAmkES](/Resources#setting-up-your-machine).
-- Download Camkes:
+- Download CAmkES:

 ```
 mkdir camkes-project